Actuarial-Control-Cycle-Part-A-2023-T1/team_absn/README.md

 SSP2-3.4 index for the average case and the SSP3-6 index for the risk case.

 ### Inflation
 To forecast future inflation rates, inflation rates between 2000 and 2015 were used.
-This was in order to avoid historical trends
-(which generally do not have a huge impact of inflation) and also avoid the impact of
-COVID-19 (which would have caused a forecast to assume sub-zero inflation far into the future).
-An exponential smoothing model was fitted in r, with multiplicative errors, an additive but dampening trend and no seasonality (an 𝐸𝑇𝑆(𝑀, 𝐴􀯗 , 𝑁) model).
+This was in order to avoid historical trends (which generally do not have a huge impact of inflation) and also avoid the impact of COVID-19 (which would have caused a forecast to assume sub-zero inflation far into the future).
+An exponential smoothing model was fitted in r, with multiplicative errors, an additive but dampening trend and no seasonality (an ETS(M, Ad, N) model).
 To create the forecast with a degree of randomness, the errors from the fit were bootstrapped to create the forecast shown in red in Figure 1.
 ![338626909_5588866337879754_2731671411747677023_n](https://user-images.githubusercontent.com/113433410/229975075-8447959e-f41d-42fb-a764-46386a355ee8.jpg)

 ### GDP